Long-term Care Administration, Advanced Certificate

 - Submit a current resume

-- Possess relevant work experience and/ or a related degree.
+- Possess at least two years of relevant work experience and/ or a related degree.

 - Hold a baccalaureate degree from an accredited college in a health care discipline.

 The health services administration department offers a bachelor of science degree in health services management, health analytics, public health, as well as a master of science degree in health services administration, a doctorate in health administration, and three advanced certificates in health services administration, long-term care and clinical research associate.
 The undergraduate programs are described in the undergraduate catalog.